Google for Startups Campus is located in the heart of Madrid, Moreno Nieto, 2, 2805, Madrid. Check it out on this Map.

 Who chooses who becomes a resident at Campus?

-To become Google for Startups Residents, startups need to apply to our program and go through a selection process done by the Google for Startups team and a committee made of experienced founders, investors and experts.
+To become Google for Startups Resident, startups need to apply to our program and go through a selection process done by the Google for Startups team and a committee made of experienced founders, investors and experts.

 Startups hosted by our partner accelerators are selected by Seedrocket's and Tetuan Valley's teams through the application process for their respective startup schools.